Table of Contents[Hide][Show]

 We love Pennsylvania for free skiing because it’s so close to multiple metro areas!

-With the Snowpass, 4th and 5th graders can ski in Pennsylvania at participating ski areas for just a $40 processing fee (save $5 when you register before December 1st).
-No residency requirement, so it’s great if you’ll be traveling to Pennsylvania.
-The pass includes one First Time Ski/Snowboard package and up to 3 lift tickets at each of the participating resorts with the purchase of an adult lift ticket.
-What a deal!
+The Snowpass has been suspended for 2020.
+In previous years, it meant that 4th and 5th graders could ski in Pennsylvania at participating ski areas for just a $40 processing fee.
+The pass included one First Time Ski/Snowboard package and up to 3 lift tickets at each of the participating resorts with the purchase of an adult lift ticket.
+And there was no residency requirement, so it was great for families traveling to Pennsylvania.

-Kids 5 and under will receive a free lift ticket with the purchase of an adult ticket.
+Kids under 5 will receive a free lift ticket with the purchase of an adult ticket.

 Hidden Valley Resort